Grouper/FlatUIKit/README.markdown

 Contributions
 --------

 Contributions are totally welcome.
 We'll review all pull requests and if you send us a good one/are interested we're happy to give you push access to the repo.
-Or, you know, you could just [come work for us]('http://www.joingrouper.com/jobs').
+Or, you know, you could just [come work with us]('http://www.joingrouper.com/jobs').